First Jewish Revolt coinage

-First Jewish Revolt coinage was issued by the Jews after the Zealots captured Jerusalem and the Jewish Temple from the Romans in 66 CE at the beginning of the First Jewish Revolt.
-The Jewish leaders of the revolt minted their own coins to emphasize their newly obtained independence from Rome.
+First Jewish Revolt coinage refers to the series of coins minted by Jewish rebels during the First Jewish–Roman War (66–73 CE).
+These coins adopted distinctly Jewish symbols, such as pomegranates, lulavs (palm branches), and Hebrew inscriptions in the paleo-Hebrew script proclaiming messages like "For the Freedom of Zion" and "Jerusalem the Holy."
+The coinage, which included silver shekels and bronze denominations, marked a revival of Jewish political independence, with years dated according to the revolt.
+Beyond their economic role, the coins served as a symbol of resistance against Roman rule and an assertion of Jewish sovereignty and economic freedom.
+It is now accepted that they were minted in Jerusalem.

 History

 In the Revolt's first year (66–67 CE), the Jews minted only silver coins, which were struck from the Temple's store of silver.
-These coins replaced the Tyrian shekel, which had previously been used to pay the Temple tax.
-The newly minted silver coins included shekels, half-shekels, and quarter-shekels, each being labelled with the year of minting and their denomination.
-These are the first truly Jewish silver coins, and depict a chalice on the obverse with the year of the revolt above, surrounded by the ancient Hebrew inscription "Shekel of Israel".
+This was the first instance of silver coinage in Jewish history.
+The newly minted silver coins included shekels, half-shekels, and quarter-shekels, each being labelled with the year of minting and their denomination. and depict a chalice on the obverse with the year of the revolt above, surrounded by the ancient Hebrew inscription "Shekel of Israel".
 Three budding pomegranates are featured on the reverse, with the inscription "Jerusalem the Holy".

-During the second (67–68 CE) and third (68–69 CE) years of the Revolt bronze prutah coins were issued, depicting an amphora, and with the date and the Hebrew inscription (חרות ציון Herut Zion)"The Freedom of Zion".
+During the second (67–68 CE) and third (68–69 CE) years of the Revolt bronze prutah coins were issued, depicting an amphora, and with the date and the Hebrew inscription (חרות ציוןhola Herut Zion)"The Freedom of Zion".